Table of Contents[Hide][Show]

 1. Glider Airplanes

-Surprisingly, mini airplanes are inexpensive and a great alternative to candy.
+Surprisingly, mini airplanes are inexpensive and a great candy alternative.
 My brother loved these when we were little and would have taken one of these over candy any day!

 2. Organic Juice Boxes

-A consumable Halloween treat that is practical.
+A consumable Halloween treat that’s practical.
 After walking around the neighborhood, kids may be thirsty.
 It still has sugar and isn’t an everyday thing for us, but it makes a great treat.

 3. Natural Fruit Leather

 In my opinion these taste way better than artificially flavored fruit candies!
 Buy them in bulk for the best price.
-I’ve seen them at Costco for a good price, or they’re available from Thrive Market or Amazon for a good price.
+I’ve seen them at Costco for a good price, or they’re available from Amazon for a good price.

 4. Bouncy Balls